A666AHL/writeLeetcode/README.md

-# WeChat_SmallApp
+# writeLeetcode
-A small app of WeChat
+write some algorithm questions